CoMind Lab

 Clemens Schöne is writing his Master thesis in Human Factors in the CoMind Lab.
 During his thesis, he will develop a pilot study that investigates how team communication might help counteract availability bias during medical diagnosis.
 Clemens has a background in Computer Science and Human Factors.
 As a Scrum Master with a solid foundation in (software-)team development, he has successfully guided four software teams through their formative stages (storming, norming, performing), leveraging both leadership and collaboration to optimize team performance.
 Building upon his practical skills, he expanded his knowledge by pursuing a Master’s degree in Human Factors at the Technical University Berlin, incorporating psychological theory into his work.
 As he is transiting into the healthcare IT sector, he aims to explore innovative ways to improve diagnostic processes in clinical settings for his Master’s thesis.
 Specifically, he intends to investigate how peer-challenging diagnostics—akin to the 'rubber duck debugging' method in software development—can enhance diagnostic accuracy and decision-making in medicine.

-Student Reserach assistant in Psychology - we are hiring
+Student Reserach assistant in Psychology

-Student Research assistant for Ethnographic Research - we are hiring
+Student Research assistant for Ethnographic Research

 Collaborations